hyperledger/fabric-chaincode-node/docs/using-contractinterface.md

 A docker image is built for this chaincode, the package.json and code copied in. and `npm install` run.
 > It is important to make sure that you have a `package-lock.json` to ensure the correct packages are imported.

 After the install there is a 'bootstrap' process that starts the chaincode up (more details later).
-The constructors of the exported Contracts will be run at this point; these constructors are for setting the namespace and optionally  setup of the 'error/monitoring functions', (again more later).
+The constructors of the exported Contracts will be run at this point; these constructors are for setting the namespace and optional setup of the 'error/monitoring functions', (again more later).
 This instance of the contract will existing whilst this chaincode docker image is up.

 When chaincode is instantiated or updated, the `init()` function is the chaincode is called.
 As with the `invoke()` call from the client, a fn name and parameters can be passed.
 Remember therefore to have specific functions to call on `init()` and `update()` in order to do any data initialization or migration that might be needed.
 These two functions have been abstracted away to focus on specific function implementations.